Last updated: August 11, 2021

 How to prepare a quarantine plan

-Having a quarantine plan is mandatory and may not only be required at the time of your entry to Canada, but you may also have to get it pre-approved by your DLI in advance of your arrival.
+Even if you are fully vaccinated and are exempt from the 14-day quarantine requirement, having a quarantine plan is mandatory.
+Your quarantine plan may not only be required at the time of your entry to Canada, but you may also have to get it pre-approved by your DLI in advance of your arrival.
 If you don’t have a plan, you should not travel to Canada.
 Otherwise, you may not be allowed to enter the country.

-According to government guidelines, your 14-day quarantine plan should outline:
+According to government guidelines, your quarantine plan should outline:

-- Where you will be staying for the duration of 14 days (have a single address ready);
+- Where you will be staying for the duration of your quarantine (have a single address ready);

 - How you’ll –